dwief-usgs/xstrm/README.rst

 * For a given network return all upstream or downstream segment or drainage identifiers.

-* A mock network is included in tests folder for convenience of testing.
+* A mock network is included in tests folder for convenience of testing and understanding functionality.
 An image of the network, diagram_of_test_data.JPG, along with network data, test_local_data.csv, are included.

 Requirements
 ------------